fastrizwaan/flatpak-wine/README.md

 ### Updated to Using freedesktop sdk 22.08

-Official stable Wine 5.0.5 and 7.0 and 8.0 in flatpaks for all flatpak supported distributions (https://flatpak.org/setup/), along with WineZGUI (scripts) to manage bottles/wineprefixes.
+Official stable Wine 8.0, 7.0 and 5.0 in flatpaks for all flatpak supported distributions (https://flatpak.org/setup/), along with WineZGUI (scripts) to manage bottles/wineprefixes.
 Winetricks is also included complementary :-)

 ### Features
 - [x] Create Shortcut for any selected exe.